CY 3740 / CY 5770 - Systems Security

 graded automatically, you get infinite tries until you succeed, and when

-you're done you know you're done.
-There is no report to write, no paper
+drill.
+There is no report to write, no paper to submit, no stressful

-to submit, no stressful wait for grades.
+wait for grades.
 It's fast and fun.
-There'll be
+There'll be a new challenge every

-a new challenge every week, keeping you on your toes, but they're very
+week, keeping you on your toes, but they're very lean so that you don't

-lean so that you don't waste your time with the unfun overhead.
+waste your time with the unfun overhead.

 Here comes the important part.